-Communication and Group Discussion skill are two relevant soft skills that are a must for anyone looking for a job in the IT or other fields.
+Communication and GD are two relevant soft skills that are a must for anyone looking for a job in the IT or other fields.

-Why group discussion should be the first criteria for selecting software testers?
+Why should a Group Discussion be the first criteria for selecting Software Testers?

-Software tester requires communication with different people like team members, managers and customers.
-So interpersonal skill is very important for tester.
+Any Software Tester requires communication with different people like team members, managers, and customers.
+Hence, interpersonal skill is very important for the tester.

 Yesterday one of our readers mailed me about her problem.
 She is very good at work but when it comes to taking credit for her work, someone else is taking the credit.

-Why this is happening?
+Why is this happening?
 She is lagging in interpersonal skills.
 Lagging in communication.
 She might be proficient in many skills, but what if she isn’t able to communicate her thoughts in front of her seniors or evaluators?
-Simply, she will lose the credits of her own work!
+She will just lose the credits of her own work!

-Making a good impression while speaking in meetings or interviews is the basic skill every professional should have.
-Let’s see how you can make this impression.
+Making a good impression while speaking in the meetings or interviews is the basic skill that every professional should possess.

-- How good you are at communication with others.
+- How good you are while communicating with others?

-- How you behave and interact with group.
+- How you behave and interact with a group?